devEdexa/edexa-sdk/docs-md/authenticate.md

-# Authenticating the Client
+# 🛣️ Authenticating the Client

-To authenticate the client with the Edexa API, use the authenticate method:
+## To authenticate the client with the Edexa API, use the authenticate method.

+---

 ```SDK.js
 import { Bstamp, Network } from 'bstamp-library';